 What vegetables are good for fussy eaters?

 Depending on what age your kids are will depend on what vegetables are best to start trying first.
-If they are just starting out weaning then bitter ones are best to introduce first as these are usually harder to accept with their bitterness and then introduce the sweeter ones.
+If they are just starting out weaning then bitter ones are best to introduce first.
+These are usually harder to accept with their bitterness and then introduce the sweeter ones.